freqtrade/freqtrade/docs/configuration.md

 ### Understand order_types

-The `order_types` configuration parameter maps actions (`buy`, `sell`, `stoploss`) to order-types (`market`, `limit`, ...) as well as configures stoploss to be on the exchange and stoploss on exchange update interval in seconds.
+The `order_types` configuration parameter maps actions (`buy`, `sell`, `stoploss`) to order-types (`market`, `limit`, ...) as well as configures stoploss to be on the exchange and defines stoploss on exchange update interval in seconds.

-This allows to buy using limit orders, sell using limit-orders, and create stoploss orders using market.
+This allows to buy using limit orders, sell using limit-orders, and create stoplosses using using market orders.
 It also allows to set the stoploss "on exchange" which means stoploss order would be placed immediately once the buy order is fulfilled.
-In case stoploss on exchange and `trailing_stop` are both set, then the bot will use `stoploss_on_exchange_interval` to check the stoploss periodically and update it if necessary (e.g. in case of trailing stoploss).
+If `stoploss_on_exchange` and `trailing_stop` are both set, then the bot will use `stoploss_on_exchange_interval` to check and update the stoploss on exchange periodically.
 `order_types` can be set in the configuration file or in the strategy.
 `order_types` set in the configuration file overwrites values set in the strategy as a whole, so you need to configure the whole `order_types` dictionary in one place.